13 Baha 165 B.E. (Baha’i Calendar)

 Soundtrack in my head: The Ditty Bops, “Walk or Ride”

-I’ve always strongly believed that Wisconsinites have a better sense of humor than most of the nation, so it shouldn’t be a surprise that April Fool’s Day here is celebrated with a remarkable degree of reverence.
+I’ve always strongly believed that Wisconsinites have a better sense of humor than most of the nation, so it shouldn’t be a surprise that April Fool pranks are celebrated with a remarkable degree of reverence.
 Or irreverence, as it were.
 In any case, I would submit that it is celebrated here at least as much as Flag Day.
 I think.

 I was the recipient of one little joke today.
 I had difficulty removing the cap from a pen that had been left on my desk.
 When I finally did, I discovered that there was this glazed, sticky looking substance underneath.
 I sniffed it, and realized it was Super Glue.
 It took me a long time to realize that it was a prank until the pranksters revealed themselves.
 Another person was given a phone message from a Mr. Lion.
 He was told that the caller was reportedly mean.